itu-devops/lecture_notes/sessions/session_08/Slides.md

 Situations encountered in past iterations of this course.

+## .NET logging package + EK

+> "My group ditched LogStash last year in part because it is slow, but also because .NET had a logging package that seamlessly integrated with ElasticSearch.
+So we basically just logged straight into ElasticSearch"
+> (DevOps student from 2021)

 ## Are my logs being sent to ElasticSearch?

 Hi, we are using Serilog, Elasticsearch and kibana in our application for logging but kibana isn't showing any data.
 I'm not sure where in the process it is failing and the logs aren't being passed on.
 I've looked at countless guides and tutorial and our  configuration matches those but still haven't been able to get to work.
 Has anyone had any issues? or can offer help. thanks!